huggingface/text-generation-inference/docs/source/basic_tutorials/non_core_models.md

 AutoModelForSeq2SeqLM.from_pretrained(<model>, device_map="auto")
 ```

-This means, you will be unable to use some of the features introduced by TGI, such as tensor-parallel sharding or flash attention.
-However, you can still get many benefits of TGI, such as continuous batching, or streaming outputs.
+This means you will be unable to use some of the features introduced by TGI, such as tensor-parallel sharding or flash attention.
+However, you can still get many benefits of TGI, such as continuous batching or streaming outputs.

 You can serve these models using docker like below 👇